thechangelog/show-notes/podcast/the-changelog-429.md

 - [https://twitter.com/pauldix/status/1352615503366381570](https://twitter.com/pauldix/status/1352615503366381570)
 - [https://twitter.com/pauldix/status/1352727425717825536](https://twitter.com/pauldix/status/1352727425717825536)

-### Vicky Brasseur
+### VM (Vicky) Brasseur

-Vicky Brasseur has been in free and open source software for 30 years and has been working with startups and enterprises doing open source & free software business strategy for quite a while now.
+VM (Vicky) Brasseur has been in free and open source software for 30 years and has been working with startups and enterprises doing open source & free software business strategy for quite a while now.
 We used Vicky's post titled "Elasticsearch and Kibana are now business risks" as a reference on this situation.
 We even quoted her post a few times in our conversation on this episode with with Heather Meeker.

 - [Elasticsearch and Kibana are now business risks](https://anonymoushash.vmbrasseur.com/2021/01/14/elasticsearch-and-kibana-are-now-business-risks)